Saturday, December 19, 2009

 The tour got a bit more lively when the guide pulled several kids into acting out a live model of the solar system.
 Well, it was limited to the Sun and the first 4 planets, which he positioned in proportional distances from the child who played the Sun.
-Given the scale of the Solar system, it's not suprising that the room was too small to accomodate the outer planets. :-) After that he took us 12 floors up to an observation deck that revealed a view of the surrounding lakes (there are seven of them) and woods.
+Given the scale of the Solar system, it's not surprising that the room was too small to accommodate the outer planets.
+After that he took us 12 floors up to an observation deck that revealed a view of the surrounding lakes (there are seven of them) and woods.
 Then we walked up another 2 floors to look at a telescope, which wasn't working yet.
 The guide proudly told us this was going to be the largest telescope in Europe for public use.

 I'm not sure what kind of expo this museum will have when completed.
-But I certainly didn't like the vaguely anti-science attitude it promotes, all the more regrettable that it comes from an organization that has facilities and staff to carry Carl Sagan's work in Lithuania, if they so chose.
+But I certainly didn't like the vaguely anti-science attitude it promotes, all the more regrettable that it comes from an organization that has facilities and staff to carry on Carl Sagan's work in Lithuania, if they so chose.
 Maybe it's just me; some people did not feel the anti-science attitude as sharply as I did.
 But everybody agreed that the tour was, at best, bland.

 The Ethnocosmology museum looks really remarkable from outside, though: